Q: Where are America’s remaining wild horses and burros?

 A: The main cause of degradation of public lands is livestock use, not wild horses.
 Cows graze within a mile of water, while wild horses are highly mobile, grazing from five to ten miles from water, at higher elevations, on steeper slopes, and in more rugged terrain.
 A congressionally-mandated study by the National Academy of Sciences found that, in one year, livestock consumed 70% of grazing resources on public lands, while wild horses and burros consumed less than 5%.
 Click here to learn more about wild horses and the ecosystem.

-Q: Is it true that wild horse herds double in size every five years and have no natural predators?
+Q: Is it true that wild horse herds double in size every five years?

 Q: Aren't wild horses a non-native species?